lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - State divergence between old and new logic leading to incorrect final outputs after switch.
 - Hidden load/latency increases when new code goes to full traffic.

-If you want, I can sketch concrete steps/commands for:
-- creating a canary Kafka topic + routing sample keys,
-- running a Structured Streaming job with a separate checkpoint and sink,
-- and an automated comparison/validation pipeline to decide rollforward vs rollback.

 ## How do you version and evolve streaming code and state schemas without stopping the pipeline?
 Short answer